seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Route
 ```

-Middleware acts like airport security:
+Middleware is like airport security:

 ```text
 Inspect